SURFnet/certificates-bcp/dialogue.md

 > You mean my colleague Carol?

 Yes.
 We both know Carol and let's say I'm having lunch with her.
 We can exchange keys in person during lunch.
-It she meets you later you can do the same.
+If she meets you later you can do the same.

 > We'll let Carol do the work of distributing our keys?